 Intermittent Pneumatic Compression Therapy (IPC)

 IPC provides a mechanical massage using air driven pumps and comfortable, inflatable garments that are used over affected areas/swollen limbs.
 They compliment other conservative treatments such as compression and MLD and are not used in isolation.
 Patients may purchase their own device to use at home under careful supervision – but caution is required before they are issued and careful assessment should be carried out before they are initiated to prevent further problems.
-Not all lipoedema patients can tolerate them, especially if pain/tenderness is a particular problem, but pressures in the new multi-chamber systems can be sufficiently lowered to ensure comfort AND improvement in symptoms.
+Not all Lipoedema patients can tolerate them, especially if pain/tenderness is a particular problem, but pressures in the new multi-chamber systems can be sufficiently lowered to ensure comfort and improvement in symptoms.